 Any dispute arising from the provision of our Services shall be subject to the following dispute resolution procedures:-

 Informal dispute resolution: If there is any dispute we (You and us) will first attempt to resolve it informally.
-You must first contact us at: info@BUZ’D.com.
-You will then be given an opportunity to first discuss the problem/dispute with us.
+You must first contact us at: info@buzdapp.com You will then be given an opportunity to first discuss the problem/dispute with us.
 The dispute must be submitted within 10 (ten) days from you becoming aware of the issue / problem.
 If the dispute cannot be resolved within 10 (ten) days of the dispute been referred to the service manager then the below paragraphs may be referred to.

 Institution of Formal Proceedings: Subject to the provisions of clauses 15.1 and 15.7, the Parties agree that either Party may elect to refer any dispute which may arise to either to the High Court of South Africa or to arbitration proceedings as contemplated in clause 15.3.
 Upon election by a Party initiating the relevant dispute proceedings, the other Party will be bound by such election for the purposes of the dispute in question.